How do I know if I have Lyme Disease?

 If you recall a tick bite, an erythema migrans rash, and you now have symptoms of chronic Lyme disease or “Post Lyme Disease Syndrome” (the accuracy and use of these terms is hotly debated), you almost certainly have had exposure in the past which is now causing your symptoms.
 This must be treated by a skilled professional.
 Many “Lyme-literate” physicians will utilize prolonged cocktails of multiple rotating antibiotics despite evidence contrary to the efficacy of such methods and the harsh side-effects they have on the body.
-Treating these cases as Gu syndrome as outlined by my mentor Heiner Fruehauf is largely effective, though it can take a considerable amount of time.
+Treating these cases with Traditional Chinese Medicine as a “damp” disease, or as Gu syndrome — outlined by my mentor Heiner Fruehauf — is largely effective, though it can take some time.
 Consult a practitioner with training and experience in this area please.

 Chronic exposure without certainty